ken-ouyang/papers-summary/README.md

 # papers-summary
 ## About
 This respository contains a list of papers about computer vision and artificial intellegence.
 A small summary is written for each paper.

 _Created on 2016/12/14_

+* Added on 2016/12/29
+  * Precomputed Real-Time Texture Synthesis with Markovian Generative Adversarial Networks
 * Added on 2016/12/22
   * Visualizing and Understanding Convolutional Networks
   * Pixel Recurrent Neural Networks
   * Sequence to Sequence Learning with Neural Networks
   * Long short-term memory
 * Added on 2016/12/16
   * papers about texture synthesis
     * Texture Synthesis Using Convolutional Neural Networks
 * Added on 2016/12/14
   * papers about neural style transfer
     * [A Neural Algorithm of Artistic Style](neural-net/A_Neural_Algorithm_of_Artistic_Style.md)
     * [Texture Networks: Feed-forward Synthesis of Textures and Stylized Images](neural-net/Texture_Networks.md)
     * [Perceptual Losses for Real-Time Style Transfer and Super-Resolution](neural-net/Perceptual_Losses_for_Style_Transfer_and_Super_Resolution.md)